-Fixing the RACI terminology confusion – RACI Alternatives
+Fixing the RACI terminology confusion

-We like RATSI because it takes the vagueness away from Responsible and Accountable.
-In RATSI, the R is still Responsible but this time it means the overall owner, rather than the doer.
-The doer is the T, or Task, and does the majority of the work.
-And A is for Authority, this person has the Authority to take go/no go decisions.
+RATSI is our favourite because it stops the vagueness and confusion.
+In RATSI, R is still Responsible but it means the owner not the doer.
+The doer is T (Task) and A (Authority) is for the person who takes go/no go decision

-Tools for applying RACI – RACI Alternatives
+Tools for applying RACI or RACI Alternatives

 Common Tools for RACI

-RACI charts are most commonly represented as a Matrix.
-You list roles along the x, or y, axis and then list key activities along the other axis.
-Where the two intersect you would record the responsibility level – R,A,C or I.
+Often we see that RACI charts are represented as a Matrix.
+Roles are listed along the X or Y axis and key activities along the other.
+Where the two intersect is where you record the responsibility level – R,A,C or I.

 The main problems with common RACI tools